-Wine lists with wow factor, menus that champion local produce and bars that rival Melbourne’s make this city seriously tantalising.
+Wine lists with wow factor, menus that champion local produce and bars that rival Melbourne’s make Tasmania's Launceston a seriously tantalising proposition.

 For breakfast: Bryher

-This cosy local favourite on the ground floor of an 1840s Regency-style townhouse does comfort food with a gourmet twist, such as rarebit with leeks, local cheddar and ale bechamel.
+This cosy local favourite on the ground floor of an 1840s Regency-style townhouse does comfort food with a gourmet twist, with a morning menu that might include rarebit with leeks, local cheddar and ale bechamel.
 You can also buy the delicious house-made jams, pickles and tea to take home.

 For baked goods: Bread + Butter

-A cavernous former motorcycle store houses Tasmanian Butter Co.’s factory in the back and a café out front that produces delicious baked goods, from flaky walnut croissants to crusty pies with fillings like chickpea and beef brisket.
+A cavernous former motorcycle store houses Tasmanian Butter Co.’s factory in the back and a café out front that produces delicious baked goods, from chunky loaves of sourdough to flaky walnut croissants to crusty pies with fillings like chickpea and beef brisket.
 Ask for butter on the side.

 For views: Stillwater

 Set in an 1830s flour mill overlooking the Tamar River, the interior of this award-winning restaurant may be rustic but there’s nothing ordinary about the food.
-Breakfast and lunch are served here but dinner is the true focus with a tasting menu that changes weekly – think wagyu rump with artichoke and truffle purée, confit leek and smoked-fat jus.
-Book in advance for a seat fronting the water.
+Breakfast and lunch are served here but dinner is the true focus with a menu that changes regularly – think lamb rump with roast garlic, fennel sauce and smoked almonds, or wallaby topside with warrigal greens and eggplant.

 For fresh produce: Harvest Market